lukashalim/GODWIN/README.md

 Since Reddit has a [convenient API](http://www.reddit.com/dev/api) for scraping, I decided to use Reddit as a data source.
 Python's [lifelines package](http://lifelines.readthedocs.org/en/latest/Intro%20to%20lifelines.html#estimating-the-survival-function-using-kaplan-meier) implements a number of statistical techniques related to "survival analysis."
 Survival analysis gets is so named because the techniques were created to study time until a death, but it is useful in understanding time until other events.
 In this case, we want to know how long a discussion with "survive" until a Hitler or Nazi comparison.

 I collected over 10,000 posts and analyzed them with LifeLines.
-This is the resulting Kaplan-Meier survival function
+This is the resulting Kaplan-Meier survival function:

 ![Kaplan-Meier survival function for Reddit](Kaplan-Meier-Godwin.png)

+In other words, as an Reddit discussion approaches 2000 posts, the probability of a comparison involving Nazis or Hitler approaches 60%.